 - 2. The possible setting range differs depending on the voltage.
-For details, see CHAPTER 28 ELECTRICAL SPECIFICATIONS (TARGET). - 3.
+For details, refer to the chapter of electrical specifications. - 3.
 Because factors other than the baud rate error, such as the signal waveform slew, also affect UART communication, thoroughly evaluate the slew as well as the baud rate error.